Automated Warehouse Workflows: The First Step in Warehouse Automation

 If you want your business to grow, you have to please your customers.
 And if you want to please your customers, you have to deliver accurate orders no matter how complex they are.

-A WMS gives you visibility over the entire fulfillment process, since it links directly to your e-commerce channels and marketplaces.
+You can also automate multi-item job order workflows using technology.
+Supply chain software gives you visibility over the entire fulfillment process since it links directly to your ecommerce channels and marketplaces.
 This instant feed of information reduces the likelihood of data transfer errors.

-Once you’ve created your picking list, you can begin the multi-item job order packing process using your WMS:
+For example, once you’ve created your picking list, you can begin the multi-item job order packing process using your system:

 - Scan the packing station, shipping location, and start location (where you picked your order)